Everything You Need to Know About Kosher Cooking

 Kosher Food Symbols

-When in doubt, look for a label on the packaging marked “K” or “OU” for kosher.
-These markings by themselves can indicate that the food is pareve—or does not contain meat or dairy.
-Here are a few additional symbols to look for
+When buying food (like kosher snacks), look for a kosher symbol on the label.
+There are several kosher symbols: “K” or “OU” are two common ones.
+These markings by themselves can indicate that the food is pareve, which means it does not contain meat or dairy.
+Here are a few additional symbols to look for:

 - “M” or “Glatt”: The product contains meat.